Algafix/OSNMA/README.md

 $ python run.py [filename]
 ```

-Real time execution with data from Galmon
+Real-time execution with data from Galmon
 ---

-If you want to see the library process data in real time but don't have a receiver, I've integrated OSNMAlib with the [galmon](https://github.com/berthubert/galmon) project.
+If you want to see the library process data in real-time but don't have a receiver, I've integrated OSNMAlib with the [galmon](https://github.com/berthubert/galmon) project.
 You can find it under the folder `live_galmon_run/` and run it with:

 ```
 $ live_galmon_run/